lord-dubious/understand.me/docs/development_guide/part1_global_design.md

     *   Leverage Expo's capabilities to access native UI components and APIs where beneficial.
 *   **Native Feature Access & Performance:**
     *   Utilize Expo libraries (or custom native modules if absolutely necessary and performance-critical) for accessing device features like microphone, camera (for avatar upload, potential future video features), file system (for caching or temporary storage of multimedia), and contacts (for inviting participants).
-    *   **PicaOS, Dappier, Nodely Integration:** If these services bridge to native functionalities (e.g., PicaOS for specialized on-device media processing, Dappier for secure hardware-backed key storage, Nodely for background data sync tasks), their integration via Expo's native module system will be critical.
+    *   **AI Orchestration Layer, Dappier, Nodely Integration:** If these services bridge to native functionalities (e.g., AI Orchestration Layer for specialized on-device media processing, Dappier for secure hardware-backed key storage, Nodely for background data sync tasks), their integration via Expo's native module system will be critical.
 Performance implications of such integrations must be carefully assessed.
 *   **Offline Strategies:**
     *   **Data Caching:** Implement strategies for caching essential data locally (e.g., user profile, upcoming sessions, drafts of perspectives/conflict descriptions) using AsyncStorage or SQLite via Expo's FileSystem API.
     *   **Offline Indicators:** Clearly communicate when the user is offline (e.g., a global banner or subtle UI change).